 The Man Behind the Collection

-Through his teenage years and into adulthood, Stuart divided his time between the Portobello stall and the salerooms of London — Christie’s, Bonhams, the smaller auction houses in the West Country and the Midlands where extraordinary things would occasionally appear without fanfare.
-He developed particular passions for Georgian furniture, early English ceramics, and the silversmithing of the 18th century, though his taste was never narrowly defined.
+Through his teenage years and into adulthood, Jeremy divided his time between the Portobello stall and the salerooms of London — Christie’s, Bonhams, the smaller provincial houses in the West Country and the Midlands where extraordinary things would occasionally appear without fanfare.
+He developed particular passions for Georgian furniture, early English ceramics, and 18th-century silversmithing, though his taste was never narrowly defined.

-Over the course of five decades, the collection Stuart has assembled is wide-ranging and deeply personal.
-It spans three centuries of English and Continental craftsmanship, from an early 18th-century English delftware charger that he bought for almost nothing at a provincial auction in his twenties, to an exceptional pair of Art Deco platinum and diamond bracelets acquired just a few years ago.
-Every piece has been chosen for the same reasons: quality, originality, condition, and the ineffable sense that a genuinely fine thing communicates to anyone who takes the time to look closely.
+Over the course of five decades, the collection Jeremy has assembled is wide-ranging and deeply personal.
+Every piece was chosen for the same reasons: quality, originality, condition, and the ineffable sense that a genuinely fine thing communicates to anyone who takes the time to look.

-Now, for the first time, Stuart is offering his collection for sale.
-Having spent a lifetime acquiring, he has decided it is time to share these pieces with those who will love and appreciate them as much as he has.
+Now, for the first time, Jeremy is offering his collection for sale.
+Having spent a lifetime acquiring, he has decided it is time to share these pieces with those who will love them as much as he has.

 Approach